* Static Nails honest review *

 To be honest I am *shocked* at how terribly these nails stay on.
-They are way less secure than the sticker back ones I love (I usually loose 2 nails total over the course of two weeks and reattach them with glue).
-They are also less secure than the traditional glue on nails I’ve tried which on average have lasted me 4-5 days before loosing any nails.
+They are way less secure than the sticker back ones I love (I usually lose 2 nails total over the course of two weeks and reattach them with glue).
+They are also less secure than the traditional glue on nails I’ve tried which on average have lasted me 4-5 days before losing any nails.

 What also surprised me is that because they are designed to pop-off and not damage the nail, unlike other press-on nails, you don’t feel them starting to get loose.
 With every nail I lost I had no idea I lost them and just looked down and saw them gone.
-I think this is one of the biggest problems with them since the whole purpose (and justification for the price) is that they are reusable. … They’re not so reusable though if you loose the nails!
+I think this is one of the biggest problems with them since the whole purpose (and justification for the price) is that they are reusable. … They’re not so reusable though if you lose the nails!